Northwest Horticultural Council

 D. Pest and plant disease restrictions:

-Japan limits the import of U.S. fresh apples to the following varieties: Red Delicious, Golden Delicious, Gala, Jonagold, Fuji, Granny Smith and Braeburn.
+Japan limits the import of U.S. fresh apples to the following varieties: Red Delicious, Golden Delicious, Gala, Jonagold, Fuji, Granny Smith, and Braeburn.
 Other varieties may qualify for export to Japan if the fumigation is monitored by USDA Animal and Plant Health Inspection Service (APHIS), using methyl bromide measuring equipment.

 Pears: Imports of U.S. pears into Japan are prohibited for plant quarantine reasons such as fire blight.

-F. Other trade restrictions:
+E. Other trade restrictions:

 Japan requires the ocean vessel operator or the non-vessel operating common carrier (NVOCC) to electronically file advance cargo information 24 hours prior to the maritime vessel’s departure from the loading port.
+More information can be found on Japan’s Customs website.